Artprozew/Artprozew/README.md

 ### My name is Arthur

-- Currently working with WebDev in general 📘
+- Currently studying Web Development with C#/ASP.NET Core 📘
-- Probably busy with college or personal projects 🫠
+- Probably busy with my new job 🫠

 **<details><summary>More about me</summary>**